VandinLab/CASPITA/README.md

 *	src/: contains the source code of CASPITA which considers the Binomial distribution to approximate the p-values
 *	lib/: contains the jar of the libraries
 *	reproducibility: contains the implementation of all the versions of CASPITA and the code and the explanations to reproduce all the results shown in the paper.

 In addition, it contains:
 *	an extended version of our [paper](CASPITA_Extended.pdf)
-*	a [jar file](CASPITA.jar) to directly execute our algorithm CASPITA
+*	a [jar file](CASPITA.jar) to directly execute our algorithm CASPITA.

 ## Usage of CASPITA
-We provide the source code and an executable jar file of the version of CASPITA which uses the Binomial distribution to approximate the p-values of the paths, which resulted as best version from our experimental evaluation shown in the paper
+We provide the source code and an executable jar file of the version of CASPITA which uses the Binomial distribution to approximate the p-values of the paths, which resulted as best version from our experimental evaluation shown in the paper.

 ### Compile
 These are the instructions to compile the code (from the CASPITA folder):